 In addition to your math, science and engineering coursework, each major in the College of Engineering and Applied Science requires at least 18 credit hours in humanities, social sciences, and writing in order to graduate (note that some majors require more credit hours in this area).
 For more information regarding these courses, please refer to the official College of Engineering and Applied Science Humanities/Social Sciences/Writing (HSS) page.

-If you have specific curriculum questions about any of our majors, we strongly encourage you to contact an advisor in your intended major department.
+If you have specific questions about any of our programs, we strongly encourage you to contact the CU-Boulder Office of Admissions